-Betterment is a tool that is designed to help do-it-yourself beginner investors.
-It helps you save a lot of time and you can get started investing even if you have a small amount to invest.
-This site actually manages your money for you but let’s take a look at my Betterment review to see if this new investment company makes the grade.
+Betterment is a tool that is supposed to help do-it-yourself beginner investors.
+They say they save you a lot of time and you can get started investing even if you have a small amount to invest.
+This firm does actually manage your money for you but let’s take a look at my Betterment review to see if this new investment company makes the grade.

 Betterment works basically in a three step process: